 The Oesophageal Patients Association (OPA) is an independent registered charity formed in 1985 when a few former oesophageal cancer patients met and found tremendous reassurance in sharing experiences.
 Since then, we have helped thousands of patients, carers and their families.
-The friends and users of the OPA are primarily patients who have experienced oesophageal or gastric difficulties, not forgetting the hard work of their carers of course and the support of their families, friends and our excellent Health Care Professionals.
-We produce many thousands of our booklets and leaflets as a valuable reference, to many organisations, patients, carers and their families.
+The friends and users of the OPA are primarily patients who have experienced oesophageal or gastric difficulties, not forgetting the hard work of their carers, of course, and the support of their families, friends and our excellent health care professionals.
+We produce many thousands of our booklets and leaflets, as a valuable reference for many organisations, patients, carers and their families.